Gathered here are the questions people ask me most often. Have a question and don’t

 A: It depends on the product.
 Please contact me and ask.

 Q: I've made a graphic of your images and want to use that as a web design/cross-stitch

 pattern/etc. for sale.
 Since I'm creating my own original work it's legal, right?

-A: Sorry, wrong.
-Even thought you are, technically, creating your own original design,
+A: Sorry, no. Even thought you are, technically, creating your own original design,

 it's still based on original work belonging to someone else.
 You're creating what's